mars0i/pasta/doc/README.md

 * ClojureMASONinteropTips.md: General notes on Clojure-Java interop relevant to use of Clojure with MASON.
-This document came from my experiments implementing MASON's Students example in Clojure (see my majure repo).
-This document reflected my focus at the time on producing code that was as fast as possible.
+This document came from my experiments implementing MASON's Students example in Clojure (see the
+<a href="https://github.com/mars0i/majure">majure</a> repo).
+This document reflected my focus at the time on producing
+code that was as fast as possible.
 After the majure experiments, I applied what I'd learned in my intermittran repo.
 The resulting code is not very idiomatic to Clojure, and unpleasant, imo.
 My current approach is